 Audio pairingAddress: Enter the host name or IP address of the network speaker.
 Username: Enter username.
 Password: Enter password for the user.
 Speaker pairing: Select to pair a network speaker.
-Microphone pairing: Select to pair a microphone.
 Clear fields: Click to clear all fields.
 Connect: Click to establish connection to the speaker.